Tropical solution of discrete best approximation problems: Introduction

-Tropical Puiseux polynomials that appear in the approximation take the same form as in the conventional algebra where the addition and multiplication are defined in terms of tropical algebra \cite{Markwig2010Field,Grigoriev2018Tropical}.
-Unlike the ordinary Puiseux polynomials, where exponents are assumed to be rational, the generalized polynomials may have real exponents.
-The Puiseux polynomials find applications in a range of fields, including algebraic geometry \cite{Itenberg2007Tropical}, image processing \cite{Li1992Morphological}, cryptography \cite{Grigoriev2014Tropical,Grigoriev2019Tropical}, games \cite{Esparza2008Approximative} and others.
+A Puiseux polynomial is defined in the same way as classical polynomials in which the exponents can be set to rational numbers.
+Tropical Puiseux polynomials that appear in the approximation, have the form where addition and multiplication are defined in terms of tropical algebra \cite{Markwig2010Field,Grigoriev2018Tropical}.
+Unlike the ordinary Puiseux polynomials with exponents assumed to be rational, the generalized polynomials may have real exponents.
+The Puiseux polynomials find applications in a range of fields, including algebraic geometry \cite{Itenberg2007Tropical,Maclagan2015Introduction}, image processing \cite{Li1992Morphological,Wang2023Tropical}, cryptography \cite{Chen2024Tropical,Durcheva2025Closer}, game theory \cite{Esparza2008Approximative,Bereau2024Tropical}, neural networks \cite{Zhiwei2025Achieving,Ioannis2025Revisiting} and others.
 The rational functions used as approximants take the form of tropical ratios of Puiseux polynomials.
-In the context of max-plus algebra, the tropical rational functions define ordinary piecewise linear functions, whereas the tropical metric coincides with the standard Chebyshev metric.
-This offers a great opportunity to handle conventional discrete best Chebyshev approximation problems through the solution of corresponding approximation problem in the tropical algebra setting, which makes the development of new methods and techniques of tropical discrete best approximation problems particularly important.
+In the context of max-plus algebra, the rational functions define ordinary piecewise linear functions, whereas the tropical metric coincides with the standard Chebyshev metric.
+This offers a great opportunity to handle conventional discrete best Chebyshev approximation problems through the solution of corresponding approximation problems in the tropical algebra setting and makes the development of new methods and techniques of tropical discrete best approximation problems important.

-In this paper we consider discrete best approximation problems that are formulated and solved in the framework of tropical algebra.
-Given a set of input-output pairs of an unknown function defined on a tropical semifield, the problem is to determine an approximating rational function formed by two Puiseux polynomials as its numerator and denominator.
+In this paper, we consider discrete best approximation problems that are formulated and solved in the framework of tropical algebra.
+Given a set of input--output pairs of an unknown function defined on a tropical semifield, the problem is to determine an approximating rational function formed by two Puiseux polynomials as its numerator and denominator.
 With specified numbers of monomials in both polynomials, the approximation aims at evaluating the exponent and coefficient for each monomial in the polynomials to fit the rational function to the given data in the sense of a tropical distance function.